 cqlsh

-is a command-line interface that allows users to connect to a Cassandra cluster.
+is a command-line interface that allows users to connect to the Cassandra cluster.
 Follow the steps in this section to execute CQL (Cassandra Query Language) statements, and perform various database operations, such as creating, modifying, and querying data.

 Export your Cassandra service Load Balancer IP to the